ceejbot/soulsy/README.md

 # Soulsy

-Soulsy is a minimal-features Souls-style HUD for Skyrim SE and AE.
-It is inspired by hotkey HUD mods like Elden Equip, iEquip, and LamasTinyHud.
+Soulsy is a minimal-features Souls-style hotkey HUD for Skyrim SE and AE.
+It is inspired by hotkey mods like Elden Equip, iEquip, and LamasTinyHud.
 It is in fact a fork of [LamasTinyHud](https://github.com/mlthelama/LamasTinyHUD)!
+It is simpler than LamasTinyHud is, however.

 ## Development goals